Target Corporation: LGBTQ

-2023 Pride Month merchandise backlash
+In 2010, pop star Lady Gaga was expected to give the store an exclusive expanded edition of her then-upcoming album Born This Way, but she ended the deal after discovering that then-CEO Gregg Steinhafel donated to a political action group that supported an anti-gay candidate.
+Target apologized and began showing outward support of the LGBTQ community.

 In May 2023, Target received threats against team members in response to the stores' Pride Month merchandise.
 Several viral posts on social media incorrectly claimed that "tuck-friendly" products were being sold to children, which sparked outrage among anti-LGBTQ groups.
 The products were quickly withdrawn from stores in Southern states, to avoid a "Bud Light situation".

-In May 2024, Target announced they would reduce the number of stores that sell their Pride Month collection for the safety of their employees after the backlash and threats received in 2023.
-The corporation sold their Pride Month collection online for customers who do not live near one of the select stores that carried the merchandise.
+In May 2024, Target announced it would reduce the number of stores that sell its Pride Month collection for the safety of its employees after the backlash and threats received in 2023.
+The corporation sold its Pride Month collection online for customers who do not live near one of the select stores that carried the merchandise.

+In 2025, Target further retreated from its LGBTQ+ inclusion initiatives, as part of a larger retreat from diversity, equity, and inclusion commitments, as further discussed below.

 Consumer data usage

 On February 12, 2012, The New York Times published an article which detailed a statistical model that Target had deployed which used customer data to assign guests a "pregnancy prediction score".
 This article contained an account of a father who complained to a store manager about his teenage daughter receiving pregnancy-related coupons and subsequently discovered that his daughter was actually pregnant.
 This anecdote received wide coverage in other media outlets.
 The public backlash focused on privacy concerns and companies using data mining techniques to infer sensitive information about customers, as well as perceived attempts to hide the influence of the model by interspersing pregnancy-related coupons in advertising for general household goods.
 Target responded by defending its customer analytics program and stating that the resulting inferences were in compliance with federal and state health information laws.

-The controversy also resulted in a wider conversation around informed consent and whether terms of service are sufficient to notify consumers of the potential use of data mining techniques.
+The controversy also resulted in a wider conversation around informed consent and whether a website's terms of service are sufficient to notify consumers of the potential use of data mining techniques and obtain their consent, and whether the practice is acceptable even with consent.
 In response to this and similar consumer concerns, the White House released a "Consumer Bill of Rights" which outlined consumer expectations for security, transparency, and corporate accountability when it comes to online data usage.